 Along with all of the new found skills and cuteness lies a dark underside, however.
 T-Bird also protests (very loudly) to having to wait…well, for anything.
 She protests (very loudly) to having her face wiped, to having her diaper changed, to relinquishing dangerous things she has fished out of trash cans, or from under the couch.
 She screams (very loudly) if she is left in her high chair for one single second longer than her interest in food has lasted.
 She screams (very loudly) when thwarted, when removed from perilous heights, or when she is asked politely to end her attempts to edit things on the keyboard while her momma is typing.

 So it was no surprise to hear T-Bird holler (very loudly) when we began brushing her little tiny teeth with a real big kid toothbrush.
 We have been wiping her gums and teeth off with a cloth since she was born, but when she began to show interest in our toothbrushes, we made the upgrade to a fancy pink model with a grinning baby bear on it.
 The toothbrush is almost as adorable as she is.
 We sprung for two different varieties of brushing gel to use with it… one all-natural, the other flavored like faux fruit punch.
 Neither variety seemed to make much of an impact on the ear-splitting scream-fest that ensued when we were brushing, though.
+If you want to take care of your teeth read articles of a best dentist, here is additional reading.

 Since oral hygiene is in our children’s best interest, whether they protests (very loudly) or not, it would be simple to just keep doing what we were doing and hope that she finally learns to accept this necessary evil.
 But after a week of trying to be as respectful and gentle as we could with this process, she was becoming more upset, not less.
 And the upset was lasting much longer than the actual brushing.
 One day, there was quite a bit of blood that accompanied the brushing which disturbed me greatly.
 I looked in her mouth to investigate further.